cryptojelmerkeuzenkamp/damage_detection/README.md

 - Which other components would you need to develop to integrate the model in production environment?
 - How would you manage CI/CD, logging, model updating?

-Good luck with the assigment.
-In case you have any questions feel free to get in touch with Pavle Kecman pavle.kecman@allianz.nl